Información de perfil

 *BIOGAS: In 2022, we started constructing the biogas plant for waste treatment and methane production.
 The new house will be connected to this system as a sewage tank.
 Eventually, this system could be included in a collaboration with an agricultural university in Lima.

 General maintenance of the house, rain water system, drainage, paths and gardens.

 Keeping the jungle under control, clearing paths, weeding, and planting.

-Taking care of our animals (dog, cat, chickens, and rabbits).
+Taking care of our animals (dog, cat, chickens).

 Improvements of the house and workshop (building furniture, painting, etc)